 Vision boards are one of the most powerful law of attraction tools.
-In this video I show you step-by-step how to create a vision board that will keep you inspired and motivated.
+In this article, I share step-by-step how to create a vision board that will keep you inspired and motivated.

 Why vision boards work